Meet Our Founders

 About Riviera Farms

-Originally established in 1975 by Knute and Gloria Quvale, Riviera Farms has long been a cherished piece of Borrego Springs history.
-After years of neglect, I’m proud to be breathing new life into this historic 22-acre property—restoring it with heart, grit, and a whole lot of elbow grease.
+Originally established in 1975 by Knute and Gloria Quvale, Riviera Farms has deep roots in the Borrego Springs community.
+After years of sitting quiet, we’re honored to breathe new life into this historic 22-acre property—restoring it with care, creativity, and a lot of hard work.

 Keep your eyes to the sky and never glued to your shoes. —Mac Miller